Aqsu Xinjiang, China Travel Guide

 Consider local produce and crafts found directly in Aksu's traditional markets.

-Formal language learning opportunities are not present for tourists.
+Formal language learning opportunities are absent for tourists.
 Aksu's nightlife is modest and mainly caters to local residents.

-Local tea houses or restaurants might feature live traditional music in the evenings, mainly for local clientele.
+Local tea rooms or restaurants might feature live traditional music in the evenings, mainly for local clientele.

 Local eateries and street food stalls often stay open late, featuring opportunities for late-night snacks and food.